Food-Health

 Transit:

-Some books and websites explain the importance of dedicating a specific time each day to go to the Toilet.
-This supports our digestive rhythm and internal body clock.
-One piece of information you may come across is that we should theoretically pass about 29 cm of stool per day—roughly the length of the final part of the large intestine.
+This helps support our digestive rhythm and internal body clock.
+You may also come across information suggesting that we should theoretically pass about 29 cm of stool per day (roughly the length of the final part of the large intestine).

 • Not going to the toilet for three days means you are constipated.